masinism/videopiano/README.md

 # Possiblities
 There are several ways to use Videopiano.

-## Gamified videopiano
+## Gamified Videopiano
 * use MIDI keyboard
 * use software Linthesia with your MID files

-## Playalong videopiano for home use
+## Playalong Videopiano
 * use real piano, electric piano etc
 * use included videoplayer for online video recordings

-## Playalong videopiano for venues
-* find real piano
-* we prepare new music as videofiles

-# Use
+# License
-* Free for home use.
-* Contact www.masinism.ee for commercial purposes.
+* MIT Open source
+* Please hire us for customizations, installations for exhibitions etc. www.masinism.ee

 # Credits
 Original concept from 2009 by Timo Toots and Eve Arpo.
 Developed further in 2020 by Masinism.